ruggeri/tech-notes/ai/neural-nets.md

     * Interesting point that a couple of words we trained on didn't occur very often, so that the the embedding of these words hardly changed from initialization value.

+## Week 8: More RNNs

+* Hessian Free Optimization
+    * So let's assume that we have a quadratic surface.
+That means the curvature is the same everywhere.
+    * TODO: there's a bunch of ways that curvature is defined.
+It looks like there's something interesting about *tangent circles*.
+    * Anyway, we want to know how far we can step before the error starts going back up again.
+    * In particular, if you give me a derivative and a curvature for a parabolic surface, I can tell you exactly how far to step.